meditationstuff/protocol_1/auxiliary.md

 [<a href="#898auxiliary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]

+# <span id="899auxiliary"></span> effortlessly, costlessly, always-already aware:

+Effortlessly, costlessly, always-already be(come) aware of effortlessly, costlessly, always-already being aware of what you are effortlessly, costlessly, always-already aware of feeling/XXXXexperiencing (in the body and) everywhere (positively valenced, negatively valenced, and neutrally valenced, in no particular order).

+[<a href="#899auxiliary_names">Click to go back to the corresponding entry in the "auxiliary names" appendix</a>]

 [<a href="#195h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]